 The biggest weakness for any small canister stove is the wind.
-This burner is fairly efficient when it's calm; it used 0.5 oz of fuel to boil a liter of water in just under 5 minutes.
+This burner is reasonably efficient when it's calm; it used 0.5 oz of fuel to boil a liter of water in just under 5 minutes.
 However, it performed poorly in our 8-10mph wind test, when it burned 1 oz of fuel in 30 minutes and did not boil the water.

-This metric also belonged to the PocketRocket 2, though the two other small canister stoves in the test, the Primus Classic Trail and the Snow Peak GigaPower 2.0, were close behind.
-The control valve wire has slightly more turning resistance than the other stoves in the review, particularly on the lower end.
-This gave it great control and responsiveness when simmering.
+The PocketRocket 2 also fared well in this metric.
+The control valve wire has slightly more turning resistance than the other stoves in the review, particularly on the lower end, giving it great control and responsiveness when simmering.

-Cooking oatmeal in a pot in a classic challenge for any backpacking stove.
+Cooking oatmeal in a pot is a classic challenge for any backpacking stove.
 We upped the ante by making the pot titanium, which does not distribute the heat as well as aluminum, and can lead to burned spots.
 With only a reasonable amount of stirring this stove cooked our oatmeal with no burning.

 Here again, the PocketRocket 2 did well but was hampered by the wind.
 In our no-wind boil time test, we brought 1 liter of water to a rolling boil in 4 minutes and 41 seconds.

 In our 8 - 10 mph the flame did not blow out, because of MSR's WindClip windshield, but this stove was not able to boil water.
 After 30 minutes, the best our testers got were small bubbles on the bottom of the pot.

 Ease Of Use

-At only $45 this stove is on the verge of winning our Best Buy award, we think it's a fantastic value.
+This stove is on the verge of winning our Best Buy award, we think it's a fantastic value.
 It's only $5 more than the original PocketRocket, but it's lighter, smaller, and boils faster.
 Time for an upgrade?